jacobhauck/Operator-Learning/README.md

 ```commandline
 pip install .
 ```
-This repository also requires PyTorch and `mlx`, my machine learning utiility library, which can be found [here](https://github.com/jacobhauck/ML-Template).
+This repository also requires PyTorch and `mlx`, my machine learning utility library, which can be found [here](https://github.com/jacobhauck/ML-Template).

 ## What is Operator Learning?